national-data-platform/pop-documentation/README.md

 ## Need Help?
-If you encounter any issues, please refer to the documentation provided on the platform or contact support.
+If you encounter any issues, please refer to the documentation provided on the platform or contact support.[saleemalharir1](https://github.com/saleemalharir1)